jaredwelch1/CapstoneI/documentation/document.md

 	* Create a scrolling wordcloud graphic to visualize changes in overarching news trends over time.
 	* Perform sentiment analysis on articles and visualize the results.

-### Non Functional Requirments
+### Non Functional Requirements
-* The server is expected to have a 99% availbility.
+* The server is expected to have a 99% availability.
 * Each layer of the system should be backed-up weekly
 * The web application will have HTTPs encryption with a valid SSL certificate.
 * The software will be written using modular OOP practices to allow for easy addition of new features.